-Following the direction of our bishop, we will not be gathering for worship this Sunday, but we will be live-streaming a simple Eucharist here:
+Following the direction of our bishop, we will not be gathering for worship, but we will be live-streaming Sunday worship here:

 Our bishop has directed us to refrain from gathering in person on Sundays, but we will still gather together to worship tomorrow at 10:30 AM with the help of Facebook Live.
 And, even though we are physically apart, we still remain a family held together by the tender Love of Christ.
 Let us be extra mindful of each other’s needs at this time, reaching out to one another with a phone call, a letter, an email or even a gathering through zoom.
 Please know that I (Fr.
 Daniel) am here for you at this time, holding you in prayer.

 Below are some frequently asked questions, answers and links that I hope you will find helpful.
 Please note that all words written in red font function as links so just click on the red words:

 All you need to do is click on this link below tomorrow at around 10:30 AM:

 The live-stream event should be easily accessible from there.

 Note: You do not need to have a Facebook account to participate in Facebook Live worship.

 If you do not have a prayer book, you can access one online here:

 During the live-stream worship, how can I offer my intercessions and thanksgivings during the Prayers of the People?